vinli/docs/web/trip-services/index.rst

 This method returns a list of all trips that a given vehicle has taken.
 This will include trips that have not yet been completed.
 This list will include only trips for the vehicle for which the current application has access to the associated device.

-Please note, that trips are sometimes created asynchronously--either because they have to be constructed by post-processing or after bulk data upload for a given device.
+Note 1: Trips are sometimes created asynchronously--either because they have to be constructed by post-processing or after bulk data upload for a given device.
+Note 2: Only trips for the 20 most recent devices that have been in the vehicle will be returned.

 Request